Characters from the various settlements across Fallout 4: Far Harbor. For other factions, look at their appropriate characters.

 - Meganekko: One of the few non-scientists to have eyewear, and she fits the type to a T, being very pleasant, fairly intelligent, and, in comparison to nearly everyone else in Far Harbor, quite friendly.

-- Never Live It Down: In-Universe.
-When the Red Death is discovered to actually be a tiny Mirelurk with glowing red eyes, she wonders what to tell the others living at Far Harbor.
+- Once Done, Never Forgotten: When the Red Death is discovered to actually be a tiny Mirelurk with glowing red eyes, she wonders what to tell the others living at Far Harbor.
 If convinced to tell the truth about the Red Death, she'll complain that she'd be made into a laughing stock by everyone for as long as she lives.
 When she and the Sole Survivor return to the town, it turns out she was right.
 Unless of course you and she decide to..."exaggerate" the story a bit, in which case she is hailed as a hero, though she still isn't too pleased with herself doing so.

 - Your Days Are Numbered: The Mariner is dying from a terminal illness, and her questline focuses on making sure that her home is as safe as humanly possible before the end.